 Hugo’s is delightful, and despite being a full-fledged “health” restaurant, it’s avoided all the nauseating pretension that accompanies that category.
 Open daily at 7:30am through dinner, Hugo’s is simply your everyday neighborhood spot that also happens to serve healthy food.
 If you are of the gluten-free variety, this is your El Dorado.

 With a name better suited for one of those humiliating LAX kiosks where you buy a $17 dried-out turkey club because it’s the closest thing to your gate and you hate yourself, Fresh Corn Grill could easily have slipped into LA’s infinite health food abyss.
 But they’ve survived (and thrived) off of good food, a beautiful space, and a wide-ranging menu with everything from pastas to tacos.
 Also, hidden parking in the back.

 Generally speaking, we prefer to order our chicken without quotation marks around it, but in the case of Sage Vegan, we make an exception.
 Because time and time again, Sage has proven to be some of the best meatless food in the city, with a cool space you don’t feel ashamed to be in.
 Also, their takeout operation is excellent, if you’re running late to your Bachelor viewing party.

 Nothing about a trendy marketplace on 3rd St. full of girls (and guys) in yoga pants bitching about how their ClassPass app is glitching sounds appealing.
 And yet, Joan’s On Third continues to reel us back in with good food and a great sidewalk patio.
-They're only open until 8pm, but popping in for an early grab-and-go dinner is never a bad idea.
-And while Joan’s menu will always be somewhat health-conscious, some major splurge items remain.
+They’re only open until 8pm, but popping in for an early grab-and-go dinner is never a bad idea.
+And while Joan’s menu will always be somewhat health-conscious, the great unhealthy items remain.
 Short rib sandwich?
-WE WON’T TELL IF YOU DON’T.
+We won’t tell if you don’t.